DarknessNotFound/Dowgeon-Jones/README.md

 Introducing Dowgeon Jones, the ultimate stock market simulation bot for your Dungeons & Dragons games!

 Transform your campaign world with a thrilling economic layer.
-[Bot Name] lets you:
+Dowgeon Jones lets you:

     Become a master investor: Buy and sell stocks in a dynamic market, influenced by in-game events and player actions.
     Fuel your adventures: Earn gold through savvy trades, financing epic quests and legendary gear.